 The 14th President of the US was Franklin Pierce whose term as head of state ran from 1853 to 1857.
 Pierce’s administration is widely considered to have been a failure which served as a leading reason for the political decline of the Democratic Party.
 President Pierce also provided the perfect environment in which to foster the growing Southern secession movement.
 Like Fillmore, his predecessor, President Pierce upheld the controversial Fugitive Slave Act.
-In another unpopular action Piece’s administration was responsible for passing the 1854 Kansas-Nebraska Act which led to the so called “Bleeding Kansas” or Border War which was waged between anti and pro-slavery factions.
+In another unpopular action, Piece’s administration was responsible for passing the 1854 Kansas-Nebraska Act which led to the so called “Bleeding Kansas” or Border War which was waged between anti and pro-slavery factions.
 This particular act is also considered as being one of the key events that lead up to the widespread death and destruction caused by the ravages of the Civil War.

 3. Andrew Johnson

 After Abraham Lincoln’s assassination his Vice President, Andrew Johnson, was sworn in as the 17th head of state.
 Johnson, a native of Raleigh, North Carolina, governed the country from 1865 to 1869.
-Due to a violation of the Tenure of Office Act the President was impeached in 1868.
+Due to a violation of the Tenure of Office Act, he was impeached in 1868.
 After a quick acquittal by the Senate, however, Johnson was able to remain in office.
 Because Andrew Johnson was elected after the beginning of the Civil War issues related to the Reconstruction of the South and national unity came to the forefront of national politics not only in terms of Johnson’s administration but for the entire country as well.
 President Johnson was unpopular for opposing measures, such as the Fourteenth Amendment, which was aimed at affording ex slaves with US citizenship.

 2. Warren G. Harding

 The 29th President of the US was Warren G. Harding, who held office from 1921 to 1923.
 Harding is regarded by a great many historians to be one of America’s worst presidents.
 After his death stories of corruption and scandal became rampant.
-Aside from his actual political policies Hardy’s personal life was marred by tawdry revelations of his extramarital affairs with numerous women including Nan Britton who even wrote a book which claimed that Hardy had fathered a daughter with her.
+Aside from his actual political policies Harding’s personal life was marred by tawdry revelations of his extramarital affairs with numerous women including Nan Britton who even wrote a book which claimed that Harding had fathered a daughter with her.
 In terms of issues related to governing the country President Harding ran into trouble with his mishandling of the Teapot Dome oil reserves which also proved quite scandal-worthy for his administration.
 The political affair began when, under the President’s authority, oil reserves in Wyoming destined to be used by the Navy were transferred to the Department of the Interior.